lerguan/credit-card-discount-track/README.md

 ## Introduction

-Nowadays, there are many credit cards offer various discount when shopping online or local retail stores.
-However, with this many credit cards and discounts, people are easily lost track what credit cards offer discounts when shopping at a store.
-This full-stack application is used for users to track their credit card discounts on retail stores.
-Users need to create an account use their email and then users can store their credit cards in their account and start adding discount on retail stores.
-When shopping a store, user can see which credit card they have offer discounts.
+Nowadays, there are many credit cards that offer various discounts when shopping online or at local retail stores.
+However, with this many credit cards and discounts, people easily lose track of what credit cards offer discounts when shopping at a store.
+This full-stack application is used for users to track their credit card discounts in retail stores.
+Users need to create an account using their email and then users can store their credit cards in their account and start adding discounts on retail stores.
+When shopping in a store, users can see which credit card they have offer discounts.

-The `client` folder contains a React application for the frontend, while the `server` folder contains a Flask application for the backend.
+The `client` folder contains a React application for the front-end, while the `server` folder contains a Flask application for the back-end.

 A `migrations` folder will be added to the `server` directory when a developer would like create the database.